 The I-Corps program teaches entrepreneurial skills to teams of faculty, students, and/or staff at University of Massachusetts Lowell, The University of Massachusetts Medical School, University of Massachusetts Boston, University of Massachusetts Dartmouth and Middlesex Community College.

-- Teams will attend in-class sessions where they will receive instruction and mentorship.
+- Teams will receive instruction and mentorship.

-Faculty members with unique research-based innovations can determine the commercialization potential of their innovations are encouraged to apply.
+Faculty members with unique research-based innovations can determine the commercialization potential of their innovations are encouraged to apply online.
 Faculty are encouraged to enlist the help of a graduate student or a post-doc who can help advance the team’s efforts by participating in workshops and training seminars, doing the work associated with identifying viable markets for new products and technology, and developing a strategy to bring them to market.

 Students developing new ideas that are not linked to their graduate program or a faculty member's research are encouraged to come together as a group of 2-3 individuals with complementary skill sets.
 They should consider enlisting the advice and counsel of a faculty member who has relevant technical or industry-based information.
 While this faculty member may not be expected to be involved in the day-to-day operations of the fledgling business, or participate fully in workshops or training activities, they might provide: